abstractmachine/head-md-oracle-of-suits/readme.md

 ## Goal
 We are designing embodied, playful, and accessible interactive experiences that tell the stories behind playing card suits for a future exhibition at the [Swiss Museum of Games](https://museedujeu.ch/).

+## Tutorials
+There is a class on [Physical Computing](./code/tutorials/) that walks you through the process of setting up your development environment and learning to talk with robots.

 ## Students
 - [Zhanlan](https://github.com/orangespy-arts/head-md-oracle-of-suits)
 - [Lisa Giraud](https://github.com/lisagrd12/head-md-oracle-of-suits)